Back to list

 Instead of accusing the sky of being stingy, one must fear something else: an inner lock that has grown accustomed to refusing, then complaining it has not received enough.

-It is equal to Him whether any of you conceals speech or declares it openly.
+It is equal to Him whether any of you conceals speech or declares it openly, whether one hides by night or walks freely by day.

 In the midst of this inner nakedness, the surah introduces an unexpected gentleness: